 I mean, I think the president laid it right out there.

-This is Jay Seculum subming in for Sean, is the director of our senior military analyst for the ACLJ, Colonel Wes Smith, and also our media director, Logan Seculow, and they're both uh with me in studio here.
+Joining me right now on the Sean Hannity broadcast, again, this is Jay Seculum submitting in for Sean, is the director of our senior military analyst for the ACLJ, Colonel Wes Smith, and also our media director, Logan Seculo.

 You served in a lot of these countries where the president has been, you served in.

-Uh Wes was uh the senior chaplain there for those killed in action uh in the United States Army as a colonel, and he was the one giving the conducting the service and the return service uh in between President Obama and Secretary Clinton, And it was Wes Smith and that famous picture with the casket of Ambassador Stevens there.
+Wes was the senior chaplain there for those killed in action in the United States Army as a colonel, and he was the one conducting the service and the return service in between President Obama and Secretary Clinton.

-And he Wes knows firsthand what was being discussed to those families, and we've talked about that before.
+And Wes knows firsthand what was being discussed to those families, and we've talked about that before.

 And these families were told a story, a lie, basically.